camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/aws-sqs.md

 ### What are the message attributes and how can I set them?

 Amazon SQS lets you include structured metadata (such as timestamps, geospatial data, signatures, and identifiers) with messages using message attributes.
-The **AWS SQS Connector** allows you to include non-binary message attributes in the section **Input message data**.
-The message attribute value has to be composed to be compliant with AWS SQS [message attribute data format](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-metadata.html#sqs-message-attributes).
+The **Amazon SQS Connector** allows you to include non-binary message attributes in the section **Input message data**.
+The message attribute value has to be composed to be compliant with Amazon SQS [message attribute data format](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-metadata.html#sqs-message-attributes).

 Example of a valid message attribute as a FEEL value: